ShubhamKrishna0/draftwing/README.md

 ---

-## 🔧 Development Environment
+## 🧰 Development Environment

-This project is actively developed and tested using the following setup:
+The app has been developed and tested in the following environment:

 ```
 Doctor summary (to see all details, run flutter doctor -v):